by Sophia Cope, Amul Kalia, Seth Schoen, and Adam Schwartz

 - Do Not Try to Hide Data on Your Devices

 Some people have proposed technical means of hiding data on a device so that it is not apparent to a border agent.
 For example, a “hidden volume” feature may make different data appear depending on which password is entered.
 Other possible techniques may make searches harder or less fruitful, make data available under some conditions but not others, make data self-delete, or make it less apparent where data is kept, who can access it, or what its nature is.

 We appreciate and respect technologists’ efforts to find ways to help travelers protect their data.
 However, we recommend against using methods that may be, or even appear to be, calculated to deceive or mislead border agents about what data is present on a device.
 There is a significant risk that border agents could view deliberately hiding data from them as illegal.
 Lying to border agents can be a serious crime, and the agents may take a very broad view of what constitutes lying.11 We urge travelers to take that risk very seriously.

 If you are reluctant to have the government review what you post on social media, you can change your social media privacy settings (at least temporarily) to make your posts not viewable by the general public.

 On your devices, you should consider logging out of browsers and apps that give you access to online content, and removing saved login credentials.
-This will prevent border agents, without your knowledge, from using your devices to access your private online information.
+This may help prevent border agents from reviewing browser and app information that may be cached in your device.
 You could also temporarily uninstall mobile apps, and clear browser history, so that it is not immediately apparent which online services you use.12

 When You Are at the Border